stfc/PSyclone/doc/gocean1p0.rst

 Iteration-spaces
 +++++++++++++++++
-This section list additional iteration spaces that can be used in a kernel metadata declaration to allow PSyclone to create a loop with different loop boundaries.
+This section lists additional iteration spaces that can be used in a kernel metadata declaration to allow PSyclone to create a loop with different loop boundaries.
 Each line of the ``iteration-spaces`` declaration contains 7 values, separated by ':'.
 The fields are: